 - If one of the devices (node) fails, then there is always an alternative present.

-- The network can handle very high-volume of traffic because all connections are direct.
+- The network can handle a very high volume of traffic because all connections are direct.

 - New nodes can be added without disrupting other nodes.

 - Data transmission is very fast between two nodes because all devices are point-to-point connected.

 - Provides security and privacy because devices are directly connected to each other.

 - It is more expensive compared to other topologies because more cables are required for connection.

 - Installation and maintenance are very difficult because every new node has to connect with many other nodes.